 - 1/3 cup miniature semisweet chocolate chips such as Enjoy Life

-Preheat oven to 375 degrees.
-Grease a baking sheet with "safe" margarine or coconut oil.
-Mix the flax seed meal and hot water together.
-Let stand for about 10 minutes.
+- Preheat oven to 375° F. Grease a baking sheet with "safe" margarine or coconut oil.
+Mix the flax seed meal and warm water together.
+Let stand until thickened.

-Mix together the canola oil or "safe" margarine with the sugar.
-Scrape the sides of the bowl to be sure all of the sugar is incorporated into the oil.
-Mix in the flax seed/water mixture and the vanilla.
-In a medium sized bowl, mix together the flour, xanthan gum, cocoa powder, baking powder and baking soda.
+- Mix together the canola oil and flaxseed meal mixture.
+Add the sugar and vanilla and mix well, scraping the sides of the bowl to be sure all of the sugar is incorporated.
+In a medium sized bowl, mix together the flour, cocoa powder, baking powder and baking soda.
 Gradually stir into the sugar mixture until well blended.
 Stir in the chocolate chips.
 The dough will be stiff and you might have to knead in the chocolate chips by hand.

 - Divide the dough in half.
 Shape each half into a loaf that is approximately 9 inches long, 2 inches wide and 1 inch thick.
 Place onto the baking sheet a few inches apart.